-At present, the Department offers courses of instruction in the following Asian languages: Bengali (Bangla), Chinese, Hindi, Indonesian, Japanese, Korean, Sanskrit, Pali and the Prakrits, Thai, Urdu, and Vietnamese.
+At present, the Department offers courses of instruction in the following Asian languages: Bengali (Bangla), Chinese, Hindi, Indonesian, Japanese, Korean, Sanskrit, Pali and the Prakrits, Urdu, and Vietnamese.
 (Tagalog (Filipino) is taught in the Department of American Ethnic Studies.)
 Visit each language's page for further information.

 Important Policies, Proficiency, and Placement Exams

 Please review our policies regarding Add Codes & Wait Lists and Proficiency & Placement.
 For information on major and minor requirements, see Undergraduate Programs.
 For graduate degree requirements, see Graduate Programs.

 Non-UW students are welcome to enroll in Asian Language and Literature courses (including language classes) through UW Extension.
 To find out more go to http://nondegree.washington.edu/ or call toll-free 1-800-506-1325.
 The cost to enroll in a five-credit course for one quarter is about $1,800, including technology and registration fees.